 We encourage you to apply to any major you have an interest in.
 If you don’t meet specific program requirements listed here, you may still be eligible for university admission into a different program and will be given the opportunity to choose a different major to be considered for, without submitting a new application.
 All SAT minimums indicated here are based on a combined score of the critical reading and math sections only (IUP doesn't use the writing section for admission purposes).
 All GPA requirements are cumulative.

 All students interested in the Safety, Health, and Environmental Applied Sciences program must meet minimum requirements for program admission: 900 SAT or 19 ACT, 2.5 gpa.
-In addition, admission to this program only takes place for the fall semester.
-Learn more about this program at the Safety Health and Environmental Applied Sciences website.
+Admission to this program takes place each semester.
+Learn more about this program at the Safety, Health, and Environmental Applied Sciences website.

 Students interested in Speech Language Pathology and Audiology should have 1000 SAT/19 ACT and a 3.25 to receive full consideration for admission to this major.
 Some freshman applicants who are close to meeting requirements may be reviewed by the College of Education and Communications in order to be considered for admission to Speech Language Pathology and Audiology.

 All physics majors are required to have a minimum 900 SAT/17 ACT for program admission.